Head-wise Adaptive Rotary Positional Encoding for Fine-Grained Image Generation: Experiments

 \subsection{Experimental Setups}

 \paragraph{Implementation.} We adopt standard backbones and training strategies for each task.
-For image understanding, we train ViT-B from scratch with AdamW, learning rate $5\times10^{-4}$ and a 5-epoch warmup from $1\times10^{-6}$, batch size 256, and 300 training epochs.
-For class-conditional image generation, we use DiT-B/2 with a constant learning rate $1\times10^{-4}$, no weight decay, batch size 256, and EMA with decay 0.9999 for evaluation.
+For image understanding, we pretrain DeiT-Base~\cite{touvron2021training} and DeiT-Large~\cite{touvron2021training} from scratch with AdamW under the resolution of $192\times 192$, learning rate $5\times10^{-4}$ and a 5-epoch warmup from $1\times10^{-6}$, global batch size 2048, and 400 training epochs, then finetune 20 epochs with a fixed learning rate of $1\times 10^{-5}$ and $224\times 224$ resolution.
+For class-conditional image generation, we use DiT-B/2 with a constant learning rate $1\times10^{-4}$, no weight decay, batch size 256, and EMA with decay 0.9999 for evaluation, model is evaluated with checkpoint of 1M training steps.
 For text-to-image generation, we fine-tune the pretrained FLUX.1-dev model for 4,000 iterations using LoRA (rank 32), AdamW with learning rate $2\times10^{-5}$, weight decay 0.01, and batch size 64.
 All training and testing are performed on a server of eight NVIDIA H100 GPUs.

 \paragraph{Dataset.} Datasets follow conventional practice.
-Image understanding experiments use ImageNet at $224\times224$ with standard resize and center-crop.
+Image understanding experiments use ImageNet at $192\times192$ and $224\times224$ with standard resize and center-crop.
 For ImageNet generation, we encode images using Stable Diffusion’s VAE into $z\in\mathbb{R}^{H/8\times W/8\times 4}$ with $H\in\{128,256,512\}$.
-Text-to-image experiments with the FLUX model use the BLIP30-60k instruction-tuning set of 60k prompt–image pairs.
-For MMDiT-based text-to-image generation, we utilize the train split of the MS-COCO dataset~\cite{lin2014microsoft}.
+Text-to-image experiments with the FLUX model use the BLIP3o-60k instruction-tuning set of 60k prompt–image pairs.
+For SD3-medium based text-to-image generation, we utilize the train split of the MS-COCO dataset~\cite{lin2014microsoft}.

 \paragraph{Baselines.} We compare against strong positional encoding baselines.
 For image understanding, we include absolute positional embeddings (APE), 2D-RoPE in axial and mixed forms~\citep{heo2024rotary}, STRING~\citep{schenck2025learning}/Rethinking RoPE~\citep{liu2025rethinkingropemathematicalblueprint}, and HARoPE.
 For class-conditional generation on ImageNet, we evaluate APE, Vanilla RoPE, 2D-RoPE (Axial), VideoRoPE~\citep{wei2025videorope}, STRING/Rethinking RoPE, and HARoPE.
-For text-to-image generation, we directly replace RoPE in FLUX with HARoPE and APE in MMDiT for a controlled comparison.
+For text-to-image generation, we directly replace RoPE in FLUX and APE (Absolute Position Embedding) in SD3-medium with HARoPE for a controlled comparison.